 Winter wasn’t always filled with Christmas cheer, however.
 Did you know that Christmas was banned in Scotland for over 400 years?
 It was outlawed in 1640 by the Parliament of Scotland, and only became a public holiday in 1958!

 When it comes to Christmas now, Scotland certainly makes up for lost time.
 Each year Christmas markets pop-up throughout the country, and Scots cross their fingers for a white [rather than grey] Christmas.

-In 2019, I explored two of Scotland’s most famous Christmas Markets: the Edinburgh Christmas Market and one in Glasgow’s George Square.
-This is my inside glimpse into each of these markets, what you can expect, and how best to plan your trip!
+I’ve been to two of Scotland’s most popular Christmas Markets: the Edinburgh Christmas Market and Glasgow’s Christmas Market in George Square.
+This is my inside glimpse into each of these markets, what you can expect, and how best to plan your day!

 Edinburgh Christmas Market